Get the Sound: Steve Vai's Guitar Gear (updated for December 2024)

 So, what makes the JEM different from other guitars?

 Well, plenty!
-Now, ostensibly, this is a superstrat with some eccentric additions, but let’s not be glib here: after all, the JEM has now been in constant production for nearly 33 years (a mystical number that Steve is bound to appreciate)!
-There is obviously something special going on here.
+Now, ostensibly, this is a superstrat with some eccentric additions, but let’s not be glib here: after all, the JEM has now been in constant production for nearly 4 decades, so there is obviously something special on offer.
 Bear in mind that Ibanez’s best-selling guitar style, the RG, is an offshoot of the JEM and not the other way around!

 There are many JEM models out there, but most of them adhere to the main blueprint: a solid superstrat body with deep cutaways, a famed ‘Monkey Grip’ handle and a ‘Lion’s Claw’ feature routed into the wood behind the tremolo to facilitate wild up-bend.
 The neck is super skinny, with 24 frets (the last four often being scalloped to make fretting those top tones super easy) and a ‘Tree of Life’ inlay decorating the entire fingerboard.